These are our most useful packing and moving tips! Some things worked and others not so much! A printable checklist is included for your convenience.

 Sheets work great to wrap glass mixing bowls.
 Be sure to create somewhat of an accordion style fold so you can set smaller bowls into the larger ones.

 Place a strip of matching tape on each side of the packed boxes as seen below.
 I placed a piece on each corner and one on top so the movers wouldn’t need to search the box for the color.
-As they began to unload the truck, they quickly memorized which room to take the boxes to eliminating the need for anyone to direct traffic.
+As they began to unload the truck, they quickly memorized which room to take the boxes to eliminating the need for anyone to direct traffic on moving day.

 Pack plates vertically using Dish Foam between each.
 Cushion the bottom of the box with a towel first.
 If you have space left, tuck in towels or washcloths.